Cooking On The Ranch

 • For an easy steak meal, simply grill a salt and peppered flank steak for about five minutes per side.Slice the steak against the grain, then drizzle some of the Hatch chile sauce over the top.
 And since the sauce is make ahead, this is such an easy steak dinner.

-• A perfect condiment for Yucatan Chicken Breast.
+• A perfect condiment for Achiote Chicken.

 • Drizzle over fried potatoes.